ScreenPyHQ/screenpy/docs/topics/waiting.rst

 Explicit Waits
 --------------

-ScreenPy provides a :class:`~screenpy.actions.Wait` action to wait for the application to meet a certain condition.
+ScreenPy provides a :class:`~screenpy.actions.Wait` Action to wait for the application to meet a certain condition.
 Wait provides direct methods